evvls-dumb/lithium-kernel/README.md

   - dynamic linker

   building-
-  make
+  make,
   make run

-  requires: x86_64 cross-compiler, nasm, grub2, xorriso, qemu thank you everyone and i hope y'all make some cool projects from my source.
+  requires: x86_64 cross-compiler, nasm, grub2, xorriso, qemu.

+  thank you everyone and i hope y'all make some cool projects from my source.
   No license but please credit me if y'all make some bangers from this